 LastIndexOf.
 This C# method searches strings from the right.
 It finds the location of the last occurrence of a letter or substring.
 It is the reversed version of IndexOf.

-An example.
+Example.
 LastIndexOf() acts on instances of the string type.
 These can be referenced by the string keyword.
-There are 9 versions (overloads) of LastIndexOf.
+There are many versions (overloads) of LastIndexOf.

-Tip LastIndexOf internally searches the instance string from the final character backwards to the first character.
+Part 1 We can specify a char argument.
+LastIndexOf searches the instance string from the final character backwards to the first character.

-Return If the specified value parameter is located, its index is returned.
+Part 2 We can specify a string argument.
+If the value is located, its index is returned.
 Otherwise the special value -1 is returned.

 using System;